daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 We will be using *Nodemailer* for sending password reset emails, *Mongoose* for interacting with MongoDB and *Passport* for user authentication.
-Additionally we will require *bcrypt-nodejs* for hashing user passwords and *async* library to avoid dealing with nested callbacks by using `async.waterfall`.
+Additionally we will need *bcrypt-nodejs* for hashing user passwords and *async* library to avoid dealing with nested callbacks by using `async.waterfall`.